Coros Dura Review: Outstanding Battery Life and Simplicity, with Drawbacks

 Coros Dura is a brilliant idea, executed poorly with slightly sub-standard componets and shabby software, all sold to you too quickly.

 Other than money, I can’t imagine what was in the minds of Coros’ executives when they tried to sell this product a few months ago.
-As the product returns to stock with a pre-Christmas production run and a raft of problems that won’t go away by Christmas (I’m not specifying which Christmas), I can’t imagine what is still in the minds of the same Coros executives.
+As the product returns to stock with a pre-Christmas production run and a raft of problems that won’t go away by Christmas (I’m not specifying which Christmas), I can’t imagine what is still on the minds of the same Coros executives.
 Again…other than your money.

 Coros Dura is thus fair game for a critical review like this one.